 If you use a hand-me-down crib, cradle, or bassinet, make sure it is in good condition and meets current safety standards.
+Health Canada recommends using cribs that are not more than 10 years old.

 For more information, consult the pamphlet Is Your Child Safe?
-Sleep Time at hc-sc.gc.ca/cps-spc/alt\formats/pdf/pubs/ cons/child-enfant/sleep-coucher-eng.pdf.
+Sleep Time at canada.ca/content/dam/hc-sc/ migration/hc-sc/cps-spc/alt_formats/pdf/pubs/cons/ child-enfant/sleep-coucher-eng.pdf.

 You can also contact Health Canada toll-free at 1-866-662-0666 or by email at cps-spc@hc-sc.gc.ca.